LaMarcus Hicks

 Hicks spent 2011 and 2012 at Truman High School in Michigan as the defensive coordinator and defensive backs coach.
 In his first season at Truman in 2011, he helped the Cougars improve 15 points per game in scoring defense.
-In 2012, Truman went 9-2 and won their second playoff game in school history while allowing only 11.2 points per game.
+In 2012, Truman went 9–2 and won their second playoff game in school history while allowing only 11.2 points per game.

 Hicks began coaching in 2010 at Rhodes College as wide receivers coach.
 Three players at the position were selected as All-SCAC.

 Prior to coaching, Hicks played professionally for the Detroit Lions at defensive back.
 He spent two seasons with the Lions.

 Hicks received his bachelor's degree from ISU in 2006.
 A native of Clarksdale, Mississippi, he and his wife Ashley are the parents of Markia, La’Marcus ll, and two sets of twins, Ashton, Auston, Landon, and Layton Hicks.

 Coaching career

-Hicks has coached defensive backs at numerous institutions, and is currently the cornerbacks coach at Utah State.
+Hicks has coached defensive backs at numerous institutions, and is currently the cornerbacks coach at Northwestern University.